kay-mw/portfolio/README.md

 upload_table("anime_id", "user_score", user_score, "user_id", "user_score")
 upload_table("user_id", "user_info", user_info, "user_name", "request_date")
 ```
-This worked perfectly - it allowed me to replace existing data to keep entries up to date, whilst appending any new data.
-This allowed it to keep all the information as up to date as possible, whilst allowing new users or profile updates to be appended to the table.
+This worked well - it allowed me to replace existing data to keep entries up-to-date, while appending any new data.
+This enabled the system to keep all the information as current as possible, while allowing new users or profile updates to be appended to the table.

 ### Step 4: Web App

 With this, the data engineering side of this project was essentially finished!
-Now I just wanted to make a basic web interface, both just for the fun of it and also to make this project feel more complete.
+Now I wanted to create a basic web interface, both for fun and to make this project feel more complete.

 #### Flask + Jinja2

-I set up a basic HTML website and flask backend that allowed a user to enter their Anilist ID, stored the post request, and then sent this as an argument to the API request python module (which I had to wrap inside the `fetch_data(anilist_id)` function).
+I set up a basic HTML website and Flask backend that allowed a user to enter their AniList ID, stored the POST request, and then sent this as an argument to the API request Python module (which I had to wrap inside the `fetch_data(anilist_id)` function).
 ```
 app = Flask(__name__)